PseudoMera/Universal_Translator/README.md

 ## Install
 To start using the universal translator, you have two options:

 1-Download this repository and have python 3.6 installed.
-If you choose this option go to the how to use it section.

 2-Download the following folder, and go to the how to use it section:
 https://drive.google.com/open?id=1wShMRjQE4aUyWympdPk5a3UbyMC3XVgI